seancorfield/dot-clojure/README.md

 * `:prepl` -- starts a Socket pREPL on port 40404; can be combined with other aliases since this is just a JVM option; requires a recent Clojure 1.10 build!
 * `:proto` -- adds the latest stable release of the [protorepl](https://atom.io/packages/proto-repl) library for Atom/ProtoREPL usage (with `:nrepl` or `:nrepl/old`)
 * `:rebel` -- starts a [Rebel Readline](https://github.com/bhauman/rebel-readline) REPL
+* `:comp` -- adds the latest stable release of [compliment](https://github.com/bbatsov/compliment); useful with a Socket REPL for Unravel or Chlorine for Atom

 For the `add-lib` function (`clojure.tools.deps.alpha.repl/add-lib`):
 * `:deps` -- pulls in a branch of [org.clojure/tools.deps.alpha](https://github.com/clojure/tools.deps.alpha)